NCSU-Libraries/bd-brewfile/README.md

 ## Helpful background

-The article [macOS migrations with Brewfile](https://openfolder.sh/macos-migrations-with-brewfile) provides a useful overview of of the `bundle` Homebrew package, used in generating and installing packages through referencing Brewfiles.
+The article [macOS migrations with Brewfile](https://openfolder.sh/macos-migrations-with-brewfile) provides a useful overview of the `bundle` Homebrew package, used in generating and installing packages through referencing Brewfiles.
 It also goes into some detail about Homebrew, more generally.

 ## Author/Maintainer

-- Brian Dietz
+- Brian Dietz (bjdietz at ncsu dot edu)

 ## License